sravanthi16/ActiveUsersModule/README.md

 change the environment parameters in the activeusers.properties file.

-# Spark job will be running in the below execution mode local or yarn-client(code supports only these two modes)
+#Spark job will be running in the below execution mode local or yarn-client(code supports only these two modes)
-execution.mode = local
+# execution.mode = local
-# inpurt json file name moved to hdfs location by using (hadoop fs -copyFromLocal ./bq-results-sample-data.json /user/inputfiles/bq-results-sample-data.json)
+#inpurt json file name moved to hdfs location by using (hadoop fs -copyFromLocal ./bq-results-sample-data.json /user/inputfiles/bq-results-sample-data.json)
-file.name = /user/inputfiles/bq-results-sample-data.json
+# file.name = /user/inputfiles/bq-results-sample-data.json
-# jdbc url to connect to mysql (jdbc:mysql://hostname:port/dbname?user=username&password=password
+#jdbc url to connect to mysql (jdbc:mysql://hostname:port/dbname?user=username&password=password
-jdbc.url = jdbc:mysql://localhost:3306/events?user=root&password=******
+# jdbc.url = jdbc:mysql://localhost:3306/events?user=root&password=******
-# table name
+#table name
-table.name = active_user_table
+# table.name = active_user_table
-# spark write mode append or overwrite
+#spark write mode append or overwrite
-write.mode = append
+# write.mode = append

 move both python script .py file and .properties file into one location.

 and run the below command:

-spark-submit activeusers.py <env>
+# spark-submit activeusers.py <env>

 Ex:spark-submit activeusers.py dev

 I have initiated the logger but didn't get time to complete it properly.

-2. How would you design the ETL process for it to automatically update daily?
+# 2. How would you design the ETL process for it to automatically update daily?
-How would you scale this process if we got tens or hundreds of millions of events per day?
+# How would you scale this process if we got tens or hundreds of millions of events per
+# day?

-Solution:
+# Solution:

 The script I have given can be run as a scheduled script with minor changes.
 I have to add the proper logging and I have to create different modules for each extract, transform and loading steps to get more clear idea of what we are doing in the script.